BCDA-APS/bcdaqwidgets/README.rst

 $Id$

-BcdaQWidgets: PyEpics-aware PySide widgets for the APS
+BcdaQWidgets: PyEpics-aware PyQt widgets for the APS

 For more help, explanations are provided in the HTML pages.